rememberSoftwares/yacana/README.md

 Let's make an application that searches for PDF in a folder.
 For each one it will:
 * Check if it is an invoice.
 If not it will skip to the next one.
-* Deduct the money on the invoice from the bank account (@`checking_account_limit`) and tell you if you don't have enough money to pay for everything !
+* Deduct the money on the invoice from the bank account (@`checking_account_limit`) and tell you if you don't have enough money to pay for everything!
 * Rename the invoice file name to match `<category><total price>.pdf`.

 ```python